-The following table shows the accumulated benefits related to the RGC Resources, Inc. Employee Pension Plan (the "Pension Plan") for the named executive officers as of September 30, 2017:
+The following table shows the accumulated benefits related to the RGC Resources, Inc. Employee Pension Plan (the "Pension Plan") for the named executive officers as of September 30, 2019:

-Present Value of Value of

-Name Years of Credited Service 1 Accumulated Benefit 2 Payment During Last Fiscal Year
+Name Years of Credited Service 1 Present Value of Accumulated Benefit 2 Payment During Last Fiscal Year

-John S. D'Orazio 25 \$ 1,070,287 \$
+John S. D'Orazio 27 \$ 1,422,496 \$

-Paul W. Nester 6 117,037
+Paul W. Nester 8 250,512 -

-Robert L. Wells, II 30 802,647
+Robert L. Wells, II 30 1,211,388 -

-Carl J. Shockley, Jr. 30 696,007
+Carl J. Shockley, Jr. 30 1,147,979 -

-Note 1: The Years of Credited Service represent the years that each named executive officer has been a participant in the Plan as of September 30, 2017, up to a maximum of 30 years.
+Note 1: The Years of Credited Service represent the years that each named executive officer has been a participant in the Plan as of September 30, 2019, up to a maximum of 30 years.

-Note 2: The Present Value of the Accumulated Benefit presented in the table above is based on a 3.72% discount rate, 4% annual compensation increase and retirement at 65 years of age.
+Note 2: The Present Value of the Accumulated Benefit presented in the table above is based on a

+3.03% discount rate, 4% annual compensation increase and retirement at 65 years of age.

-The cost of benefits under the Plan, which are borne by Resources, are computed actuarially and defrayed by earnings from the Pension Plan's investments and/or Resources' annual contributions.
+The cost of benefits under the Pension Plan, which are borne by Resources, are computed actuarially and defrayed by earnings from the Pension Plan's investments and/or Resources' annual contributions.
 The Pension Plan generally provides for the monthly payment, at normal retirement age 65, of the greater of (a) the participant's accrued benefit as of December 31, 1988 under the formula then in effect or (b) the sum of one-twelfth of (1) plus (2) minus (3) as follows:

-- (1) 1.2% of the participant's average compensation for the highest consecutive sixty months of service multiplied by years of credited service up to thirty years, - (2) 0.65% of the participant's average compensation for the highest consecutive sixty months of service in excess of covered compensation (generally defined as the average of Social Security wage bases over a participant's assumed working lifetime) multiplied by years of credited service up to thirty years, and - (3) the participant's balance, if any, from the Company's former profit sharing plan.
+(1) 1.2% of the participant's average compensation for the highest consecutive sixty months of service multiplied by years of credited service up to thirty years,

+- (2) 0.65% of the participant's average compensation for the highest consecutive sixty months of service in excess of covered compensation (generally defined as the average of Social Security wage bases over a participant's assumed working lifetime) multiplied by years of credited service up to thirty years, and - (3) the participant's balance, if any, from the Company's former profit sharing plan.

 Early retirement with reduced monthly benefits is available at age 55 after ten years of service.
 Provisions also are made for vesting of benefits after five years of service and for disability and death benefits.
-All employees who have completed one year of service to the Company and are credited with at least 1,000 hours of service in a Pension Plan year are eligible to participate in the Pension Plan.
-At age 65, for Pension Plan purposes, Mr. D'Orazio, Mr. Shockley, and Mr. Wells will have the maximum 30 credited years of service while Mr. Nester will have 27.
+All employees hired prior to January 1, 2017 and who are credited with at least 1,000 hours of service in a Pension Plan year are eligible to participate in the Pension Plan.
+At age 65, for Pension Plan purposes, Mr. D'Orazio, Mr. Shockley, and Mr. Wells will have the maximum 30 credited years of service while Mr. Nester will have 28.

-The compensation covered by the Plan includes the total of all amounts paid to a participant by the Company for personal services reported on the participant's federal income tax withholding statement (Form W-2), up to certain statutory limits.
-For plan years beginning January 1, 2017 and 2018 these earnings are limited to \$270,000 and \$275,000, respectively.
+The compensation covered by the Pension Plan includes the total of all amounts paid to a participant by the Company for personal services reported on the participant's federal income tax withholding statement (Form W-2), up to certain statutory limits.
+For plan years beginning January 1, 2019 and 2020 these earnings are limited to \$280,000 and \$285,000, respectively.

-2018 Compensation and Performance Incentive Plan
+2020 Compensation and Performance Incentive Plan

 The Compensation Committee is committed to pay-for-performance, paying competitively and creating an ownership culture.
-It has recommended salary increases that are consistent with the Company's performance in fiscal 2017 and that reasonably compare with our peers.
-It has also set the 2018 Performance Incentive Plan metrics to reward the achievement of the Company's objectives and personal performance and thereby drive shareholder return.
+It has recommended salary increases that are consistent with the Company's performance in fiscal 2019 and that reasonably compare with our peers.
+It has also set the 2020 Performance Incentive Plan metrics to reward the achievement of the Company's objectives and personal performance and thereby drive shareholder return.

-The Board approved the Compensation Committee's recommended annual base salaries beginning January 1, 2018, as shown below:
+The Board approved the Compensation Committee's recommended annual base salaries beginning January 1, 2020, as shown below: